 See your authorized dealer when this message appears in the EVIC.
 This message indicates that a system fault condition has been detected.

-The TPM system has been optimized for the original equipment tires and wheels.
-TPM system pressures have been established for the tire size equipped on your vehicle.
+The TPMS has been optimized for the original equipment tires and wheels.
+TPMS pressures have been established for the tire size equipped on your vehicle.
 Undesirable system operation or sensor damage may result when using replacement equipment that is not of the same size, type, and/or style.
 After-market wheels can cause sensor damage.
-Do not use tire sealant from a can, or balance beads if your vehicle is equipped with a TPM system, as damage to the sensors may result.
+Do not use tire sealant from a can, or balance beads if your vehicle is equipped with a TPMS, as damage to the sensors may result.